 The blow-dried slick back requires a good quality volumizing hair product such as a pomade or a mousse, which will add depth to the hair and give it a distinctly different appearance than the typical shiny, wet look.
 This version of the popular hair trend hinges on volume, so ensure your nominated product boosts hair thickness without adding frizz.

 9. Slick Back Curly Hair

-Curly hair can be notoriously difficult to style, but that doesn’t mean you can’t rock a killer slicked-back look.
-When your hair is damp, just use a blow-dryer and wide-tooth comb to help direct your locks away from your face.
-Then, if you wish to maintain your natural waves, add sea salt spray and choose a flexible hold product, such as a light mouse.
-Finally, comb your hair back using your hands and allow your locks to dry naturally for a great slicked-back hairstyle with texture.
+Curly hair can be notoriously difficult to style, but that doesn’t mean you can’t rock a killer slicked back look.
+When your hair is damp, just use a hair dryer and wide-tooth comb to help direct your locks away from your face.
+Then, if you wish to maintain your natural waves, add sea salt spray and choose a flexible hold product, such as a light mousse.
+Finally, comb your hair back using your hands and allow your locks to dry naturally for a great slicked back hairstyle with texture.

 10. Slick Back Waves

 For gentlemen with wavy hair, rock this hair trend with slicked back styling specifically for your natural hair type.
 Utilize a flexible hold product like a lighter mousse, which will provide a bit more flexibility when it comes to harnessing your curls.
 Additionally, be sure to opt for a messier look, which will add dimension to the natural volume created by your waves